media365/squeezer/README.md

 # squeezer
-URL shortening or squeezing package in Laravel
+URL shortening or squeezing package in Laravel.

 ## Installation
 You can easily install this package using Composer, by running the following command: